Dress shoe: Loafers

 Loafers are usually flat and typically thought of as both more masculine and comfortable than anything with a heel.
 The typical loafer has a round toe, and comes in darker colors, such as black or brown.
 A spin on the loafer is the cloak, which, like the loafer, is a slip-on shoe, but it has a heel and is considered a more "feminine" design.

 Mules

 Mules are shoes that slide onto the foot, and do not cover the heel or the back of the foot at all.
-These aren't considered dress shoes unless they have a heel.
+These are not considered dress shoes unless they have a heel.

 Ballet flats

-The ballet flat hadn't been a popular fashion trend until some time after the first few years of the 21st century.
+The ballet flat had not been a popular fashion trend until some time after the first few years of the 21st century.
 Taken from the art of ballet, as their name implies, they are flat shoes with a rounded toe, and come in many different colors and patterns.
 The classic ballet flat has a small bow on the toe, but this style has evolved to include varieties without bows.